 Software Like-Kind Properties

-Despite the fact that software and software companies are largely intangible, the IRS views their IP as simple personal property, just like most of the things that are bought and sold on the open market.
+Software and software companies are largely intangible.
+The IRS views its IP as simple personal property.
+Just like most of the things that they can buy and sell on the open market.
 Under the 1031 exchange code, software sales must be followed by purchases of “like-kind” property for a valid transaction and tax deferment.
 Like-kind properties for software or software companies may include:

 - Collectibles (cars, toys, etc.)